jenkins-infra/jenkins-infra/README.md

 **NOTE:** This repository and workflow are still a **work in progress**

+## Local development

+The amount of testing that can be done locally is still a **work in progress** but thus far it's advisable that you do the following:

+ * `bundle install` - To get the necessary gems to run tests locally, if you're unfamiliar with Ruby development you may want to use [RVM](http://rvm.io/) to create an isolated Ruby environment
+ * `bundle exec rake spec lint` - Will run the [rspec-puppet](http://rspec-puppet) unit tests and the [puppet-lint](http://puppet-lint.com) style validation.
+If you intend to run the rspec-puppet over and over, use `rake spec_standalone` to avoid re-initializing the Puppet module fixtures every time.
+ * Vagrant-based testing - **coming soon**

 ## Branching model

 The default branch of this repository is `staging` which is where pull requests